-- 12. Reduce width of residential streets and driveways, especially at WRA crossings.
+- Reduce sidewalk width to a minimum four feet.
+Grade the sidewalk so it drains to the front yard of a residential lot or retention area instead of towards the street.
+RESPONSE: There are no sidewalks in the neighborhood. - 11.
+Use shared driveways.
+RESPONSE: There is no opportunity to share driveways on this project. - 12.
+Reduce width of residential streets and driveways, especially at WRA crossings.
 RESPONSE: The proposed design is in a current development with existing streets.
-Access to the lot is incorporating an existing driveway. - 13.
+The garage is sufficiently close to the street such that reducing driveway width is not practical and still provides access for two vehicles to access the garage. - 13.
 Reduce street length, primarily in residential areas, by encouraging clustering.
 RESPONSE: The proposed design is in a current development with existing streets. - 14.
 Reduce cul-de-sac radii and use pervious and/or vegetated islands in center to minimize impervious surfaces. - RESPONSE: The proposed design is in a current development with existing streets. - 15.
-Use previously developed areas (PDAs) when given an option of developing PDA versus non-PDA land. - RESPONSE: The proposed residence is utilizing the last remaining lot of a development. - 16.
-Minimize the building, hardscape and disturbance footprint. - RESPONSE: The proposed design focuses on highly usable area.
-The deck overhangs the concrete stoop below (which is required by code) making best use of the impacted area of the WRA.
-The living area utilizes a great room concept that eliminates the standard living room, dining room, kitchen layout that requires more square footage. - 17.
+Use previously developed areas (PDAs) when given an option of developing PDA versus non-PDA land. - RESPONSE: This project is a remodel of an existing house and is utilizing existing PDA. - 16.
+Minimize the building, hardscape and disturbance footprint.
+RESPONSE: The proposed design focuses on highly usable area and utilizes the existing main house footprint plus an additional area such that the house living area is consistent with those of the surrounding neighborhood. - 17.
 Consider multi-story construction over a bigger footprint.
 (Ord.
 1623 § 1, 2014; Ord.
 1635 § 19, 2014)

-RESPONSE: The proposed design utilizes the slope of the lot to create a daylight basement reducing the main floor footprint.
-See sketch on next page.
+RESPONSE: The proposed design utilizes the slope of the lot to locate the garage below the main house footprint.